Redundancy of the cosmological evolution equations and its relationship with the initial conditions: Conclusion

 \section{Conclusion}

 In this paper we have analyzed the dynamical structure of cosmological evolution in GR.
 In particular we addressed the issues related to the redundancy of cosmological evolution equations and the relationship of this redundancy with the initial value problem in cosmology.
-It was then shown that in a modern modified theory of gravity, called $f(R)$ gravity, a similar issue of redundancy of cosmological equations persist.
-Interestingly, our solution to the redundancy problem in GR sheds important light in solving the redundancy problem in $f(R)$ cosmology.
-There is a branch of cosmology, called Newtonian cosmology, where one obtains the basic cosmological equations in GR in a dust dominated universe primarily using some adhoc assumptions on the nature of spacetime and semi-Newtonian conceptions \cite{milne, peebles, tipler}.
+There is a branch of cosmology, called Newtonian cosmology, where one obtains the basic cosmological equations in GR in a dust dominated universe primarily using some ad-hoc assumptions on the nature of spacetime and semi-Newtonian conceptions \cite{milne, peebles, tipler}.
 As the basic equations of cosmology in these models remain the same as in GR, one faces the same redundancy problem in these cases and our solution of the redundancy problem works in Newtonian cosmology.

 It is seen that by focusing our attention on the solvability of the dynamical system we can learn important properties of the Einstein equation in cosmology and unravel the special role of the Bianchi identity.
 Throughout we have applied a bottom-up approach and it seems that this approach yields interesting results.
-Our approach will remain relevant, primarily, for two different points.
-The first point is related to the simplicity and accessibility of the analysis.
-The present article shows that we can attain some interesting insights about the structure of the cosmological equations starting from very rudimentary assumptions.
-The second point is related to the fact that the results about the redundancy problem in cosmology in GR can be generalized to more modern variants of theory of gravity, as $f(R)$ gravity.
+The strength of our approach is related to the simplicity and accessibility of the analysis.